coderefinery/social-coding/talk.md

 ## Version control

-- Minimum requirement to share software with others
+- Minimum requirement to share software with others.
-- The basis of everything everything else
+- The basis of everything else.

 Somewhat related: project management/issue system:

-- Included as part of Gitlab/Github/etc.
+- Included as part of GitLab/GitHub/etc.
 - Allows communication, issue tracking, and community.

 CodeRefinery lessons: Introduction to version control, Collaborative